Editor Note: 11 Main was sold a year after its launch to OpenSky. No further details were shared.

 The online shopping marketplace has filed a $1 billion IPO in May, although the ultimate offering is expected to be around $17 billion and happen sometime this June or July.
 This is roughly one billion more that of Facebook’s IPO.
 Sales forecasts for Alibaba in 2014 are estimated at $420 billion- more than double their 2012 sales, which totaled $170 billion.
 This swallows their closest competitor, Amazon, who’s reported sales were $74.4 billion in 2013.
 Ebay’s reported sales for 2013 were $16 billion- less than one-tenth what Alibaba did in their “leaner” year of 2012.

 11 Main may be in its beginning stages, but since its run by powerhouse Alibaba, we know this is a marketplace to watch.
-Keep an eye out for Alibaba’s expanding reach, and consider the possibility of adding another marketplace into the mix in the near future.
+Keep an eye out for Alibaba’s expanding reach, and consider the possibility of adding another marketplace into the mix in the near future, just be aware of counterfeit products.